-The Chairperson of the Viscom AG Supervisory Board, Bernd Hackmann, has been Deputy Chairman of the Supervisory Board of LPKF Laser & Electronics AG since 31 May 2012.
-The members of the Supervisory Board, Klaus Friedland and Prof. Dr. Claus-Eberhard Liedtke, hold no other mandates in other Supervisory Boards required by law or comparable domestic and foreign governing bodies.
+Bernd Hackmann, Chairman of the Supervisory Board of Viscom AG, has been Deputy Chairman of the Supervisory Board of LPKF Laser & Electronics AG since May 2012 and a member of the Supervisory Board of SLM Solutions Group AG since April 2014.
+Klaus Friedland and Prof. Dr Ludger Overmeyer, members of the Supervisory Board of Viscom AG, hold no other mandates in other Supervisory Boards required by law or comparable domestic and foreign governing bodies.